kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 | `eventName` | `String` | The custom event name |
 | `payload` | `Object` | An optional payload to attach to the triggered event |

 **Note**

-The name of the resulting event being triggered will be generated as `"plugin-" + pluginName + ":" + eventName` in order to avoid collisions with Kuzzle native events.
+The name of the resulting event being triggered will have the format `"plugin-" + pluginName + ":" + eventName` in order to avoid any conflicts with Kuzzle Backend native events.

 **Usage**